Gordon999/Pi-MP3_Player/README.md

 001:50 Track Name 1

 006:23 Track Name 2

-- Can be configured to boot to PLAY, PLAY ALBUM, RADIO or RADIO RECORD.

-- For boot to Play         : Choose track, Click on SHUFFLE if required, then press PLAY PLAYLIST, then SHUTDOWN.
-- For boot to Play ALBUM   : Choose track, then press PLAY ALBUM, then SHUTDOWN.
-- For boot to Radio        : Choose Radio Station then press SHUTDOWN.
-- For boot to Radio RECORD : Choose Radio Station, press RECORD to set time, then press  SHUTDOWN.

 - Radio use:
   - Artist & Track Name shown, if available in stream, when listening / recording.